DOCUMENT CONTROL SOFTWARE

 WHO Guidelines on Good Practices in Data and Record Management

-EFG-Votum V11002: Requirements regarding electronic data storage
+EFG-Votum V11002: Requirements regarding the electronic data storage

 EFG-Votum V11003: Requirements regarding electronic signatures and initials